codership/documentation/galeracluster/source/documentation/load-balancing.rst

 - **Galera Load Balancer** inspired by Pen, but is limited to balancing generic TCP connections only.

-.. note:: For more information or ideas on where to use load balancers in your infrastructure, see :doc:`deployment-variants`.
+For more information or ideas on where to use load balancers in your infrastructure, see :doc:`deployment-variants`.

 .. toctree::
    :maxdepth: 2